uni-tue-kn/P4TG/README.md

 # Documentation

-The documentation of the REST-API can be found [here](https://uni-tue-kn.github.io/P4TG/) or at the `/api/docs` endpoint of the REST-API of the controller.
+The documentation of the REST-API can be found [here](https://uni-tue-kn.github.io/P4TG/) or at the `/api/docs` endpoint in the REST-API of the controller.

 ## Preview of P4TG